david-ruffin/Windows-AutoPatch/README.md

 ## Why is this Useful?

 - **Automated Maintenance:** Ensures your system and applications are kept up to date without manual intervention.
+- **Comprehensive Updates:** Not only keeps Windows itself up to date, but also upgrades many third-party applications available through the Windows Package Manager (`winget`).
 - **No Forced Reboots:** Installs updates without automatically rebooting, so you maintain control over when reboots occur.
 - **Modern Compatibility:** Uses PowerShell and Windows-native tools, compatible with Windows 10, 11, and modern Windows Server versions.
 - **Best Practices:** Runs as SYSTEM with highest privileges for reliability, and stores scripts in a dedicated folder for easy management.